 A knife is a knife.
 Or is it?

-There’s a reason there’s a knife labeled explicitly as a steak knife in your drawer.
-They can be either straight or serrated and look similar to others, but steak knives are designed to cut through steaks easily instead of forcing you to hack away at it.
-Not only can the wrong blade turn steaks into piles of shreds, but it also takes time away from you enjoying dinner.
+There’s a reason there’s a knife labeled explicitly as a and look similar to others, but steak knives are designed to cut through steaks easily instead of forcing you to hack away at it.
+Not only can the wrong turn steaks into piles of shreds, but it also takes time away from you enjoying dinner. in your drawer.
+They can be either or

 The right knife can decrease frustration at the dinner table and help you get more out of a meal while leaving your beef cut only where you want it to be.

 What’s the Difference Between Steak and Other Knives?

 There are a couple of significant differences between these knives and others that make them perfect for cutting meats.

 First, these tools usually have a good balance between the weight and durability of the knife handle and those of the .
 In other words, if the handle doesn’t feel like it’s quality to you, then the probably isn’t worth the money either.
 The point of a is that is should work with you to guide itself through a piece of meat with ease, so each part has to be in sync with one another.